JohnAustinDev/word-dvd/ReadMe.md

 `word-dvd/PROJECT/OUTPUTS`.

-When finished with word-dvd, log out of the virtual machine with `logout` and run 'vagrant halt' to halt the virtual machine.
-Running `start-word-dvd.sh` will restart it.
+When finished with word-dvd, log out of the virtual machine with `logout` and run `vagrant halt` to halt the virtual machine.
+Running `start-word-dvd.sh` will always restart it.

-## Mount, Burn and verify a DVD
+## Burn and verify a DVD
-To mount the DVD in Linux, run:

     cd word-dvd/PROJECT/OUTPUTS/script
-    sudo xcreateiso.sh

-To burn and verify a DVD in Linux, run:

-`./xburnverify.sh`
+    ./xburnverify.sh

 -----